jacobjiangwei/AzureOpenAIChatGPT/README.md

 This is a macOS exclusive app.
 By inputting Azure OpenAI's key and deployment URL, you can enjoy an experience similar to OpenAI's ChatGPT Plus at home!

-We have implemented the large model of whisper v3. macOS can run it quickly, and it utilizes Apple's built-in speech framework's text to speech feature.
+We have implemented the large model of whisper v3, macOS can supports voice recongition quickly, and it utilizes Apple's built-in speech framework's text to speech feature.